Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

 Ylang-ylang is also used as an aphrodisiac.
 It can help rejuvenate and restore passion.
 Ylang-ylang calms the heart and helps stop palpitations.
 It reduces fever, balances hormones, encourages hair growth on the scalp, fights dry skin, clears oily skin, and is a good treatment for postnatal depression.

 Ylang-ylang is excellent in massage oil.
 Use after a caesarian delivery and on the stomach during recovery from food poisoning.
 Ylang-ylang massage oil can also help improve the circulatory and lymphatic systems.

 Filipinos mix the flowers of the ylang-ylang tree (Canaga odorata) with coconut oil and use the thick paste as protection against saltwater and snakebites.
 In Indonesia, ylang-ylang flowers are spread on the bed of newlywed couples

 Ylang-ylang trees flourish in the tropical regions of Java, Indonesia, the Philippines, and Madagascar.
 They grow in full or partial sun, and prefer the acidic soils of native rainforests.
 Ylang-ylang trees can be cultivated in temperate climates under greenhouse conditions but full potential should not be expected in these conditions.

 Ylang-ylang leaves are long, smooth and glossy, and the branches droop like a willow.
 The evergreen trees bear exotic yellow flowers that produce an extraordinary scent.
-The sweet, sensual ylang-ylang essential oils are extracted by steam distillation for use in aromatherapy, perfumes (including Chanel N. 5), and fine cosmetics.
+The sweet, sensual ylang-ylang essential oils are extracted by steam distillation for use in aromatherapy, fine perfumes (including Chanel N. 5), and quality cosmetics.
 Ylang-ylang is known as the “flower of flowers”.